Laparoscopic Gallbladder Removal Surgery for Gallstones

-Laparoscopic gallbladder surgery is safe and effective.
-Surgery gets rid of gallstones located in the gallbladder.
+Laparoscopic gallbladder surgery is generally safe and effective.
+Surgery removes a diseased gallbladder and gets rid of gallstones.
 It does not remove stones in the common bile duct.
-Gallstones can form in the common bile duct years after the gallbladder is removed, although this is rare.
+Gallstones can form in the common bile duct years after the gallbladder is removed.
+But this is rare.

 The overall risk of laparoscopic gallbladder surgery is very low.
 The most serious possible complications include:

 - Infection of an incision.